Published Oct 26, 2024

 ‘“The Butcher’ is back!”

 Rucker’s nickname is “The Butcher,” and him being back meant UNC had its best defensive player doing what he always does on a football field, at least when healthy.
-And that’s there the he’s-back part of this is relevant.
+And that’s where the he’s-back part of this is relevant.

 Rucker missed four games before returning to play only nine snaps in a loss to Pittsburgh, and then he logged 55 snaps in a loss to Georgia Tech.
 But Rucker wasn’t close to 100% and later admitted he was playing a bit too much with his repaired knee in mind.
 But not against the Wahoos.